 How To Stay in Shape While Working From Home

-The global pandemic has hit many of us hard.
-Having to stay inside for a few months made it more difficult than usual to be active, and now that we’re spending a lot of our time at home working, it can feel like that there isn’t enough free time to stay fit.
-That feeling is entirely inaccurate, though.
-Working from home has given us more time than ever to lose that unwanted belly fat.
-Read on to learn how to stay in shape while working from home.
+Now that you're spending a lot of time at home working, it can feel like that there isn’t enough free time to stay fit.
+Working from home has given us more time than ever to feel your best.

 Schedule Your Exercise

 Stick to your workout schedule in the same way you do with your work schedule.
-If you fail to work out on a particular day, there should be some repercussions—but nothing too extreme.
-You don’t want to scare yourself out of a good exercise.
+If you fail to work out on a particular day, there should be some accountability.
 In the same vein, reward yourself if you complete a specific number of days in a row.

 If you really want to dedicate yourself, invest in a treadmill or some other workout machine.
 Doing so will open up so many more options for home workouts and maybe even inspire you to stay on track since you’ll want to give your new exercise machine a spin.